The Rule 30(b)(6) Amendment: Eliminating Deficient Subject Lists and Securing Better Prepared Witnesses

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the first substantive amendment to Federal Rule of Civil Procedure 30(b)(6) in 50 years, to take effect on Dec.
+This CLE course will examine the first substantive amendment to Federal Rule of Civil Procedure 30(b)(6) in 50 years, to take effect on Dec.
 1, 2020.
 The panel will review how the amendments came about, the proposed changes, feedback received during the public comment period, and most importantly, what the new "meet and confer" obligation will require from the noticing and receiving parties.

 - History of the Rule